Zeturic/pokemart-badges/README.md

 ### How do I insert this?

 Drop a Fire Red ROM into the projects root directory, and name it `rom.gba`.
 To configure where to start looking for free space, modify `config.ini`.
-Build and insert it with my modified [make.py](https://github.com/Sagiri/pkmn-make).
-Basically, just run `/path/to/make.py /path/to/bpre/root`.
+Then, run "python scripts/makinoa".

 Your output will be in `test.gba`.